UWCCDL/PTSD/fast/README.md

 ## Parameters

-As in the Python code, Tthe following parameters can be set for each simulation.
+As in the Python code, the following parameters can be set for each simulation.
 This being Lisp code, none of the names are actually case-sensitive.